 - Stained fur

 If you suspect that your cat is suffering from a dental problem, take them to the vet as soon as possible.
-We have specialist vet dentist services to inspect cats’ mouths as part of their routine examinations.
+We have specialist vet dental services to inspect cats’ mouths as part of their routine examinations.
 So if anything’s amiss, it’s unlikely to go unnoticed.

 How to care for your cat’s teeth